gvwilson/thirdbit/src/fiction/in-heck/index.md

 "'Zat it?" he mumbled.

-The three-armed bot lowered the contraption.
+The Tailor lowered the contraption.
 "Hmph.
-Most of my clients express thanks and praise at this juncture."
+*Most* of my clients express thanks and praise at this juncture."

 "Um,
 yes,
 thank you,
 I just—"
-Gumption suddenly remembered his grandfather's reaction to being given twelve jars of canned rhubarb as a birthday present.
+Gumption suddenly remembered his grandfather's reaction to being given twelve jars of pickled rhubarb as a birthday present.
 "It's just so much more than I was expecting."

-"How does he operate it?"
-Dockety buzzed.

-"Operate it?
-Pfah."
-The three-armed bot waved the question away.
-"It operates itself!
-He simply needs to wear it.
-This one will demonstrate."

 Two minutes later,
-after some uncomfortable fumbling and a double handful of exasperated comments from the three-armed bot, Gumption studied his reflection in a small mirror.
+after some uncomfortable fumbling and a double handful of exasperated comments from the Tailor, Gumption studied his reflection in a small mirror.
 Helmet on head: check.
 Washboards strapped to his back and chest: check.